jmcphers/k5hoa/content/unsubscribe.md

 +++
 date = "2016-09-12"
-title = "Kingsgate 5 Announcements"
+title = "Mailing List"
 +++

-# Unsubscription Successful
+### Unsubscribe

-We've removed your e-mail address from the list; you will no longer receive e-mail updates from Kingsate 5.
+We're sorry to see you go!
+Please enter your e-mail address below to confirm you want to leave the Kingsgate 5 mailing list.